Best Upright Vacuums Under $200

 Takeaway: The Hoover Windtunnel T-Series Pet Bagged Upright is the best of the bagged vacuum options, especially for pet owners.

 Pros: This is a bagless version of the Hoover Windtunnel T-Series UH30310, one of our top picks.
 Accessories like an air-powered hand tool and upholstery tool with rubber blades, along with a carbon filter, call out to pet owners who applaud this vacuum's ability to scrape up matted pet hair and control odors.
-Multi-level filtration, including a rinsable filter and secondary HEPA filter, automatic cord rewind, and no-scuff bumper add value.
+Multi-level filtration, including a rinsable filter and secondary HEPA filter, automatic cord rewind, and a no-scuff bumper add value.
 Users say the powerful suction revives pet-trodden carpets.

 Cons: The dirt canister takes some finagling to empty, according to users.
 The 8-foot stretch hose seems stiff to some, and the unit is heavier than other top budget upright vacs.